Best Nikon Z lenses

 |

-The construction is again worthy of the S series, so of a high level, and the image quality is excellent from full aperture.
-The distortion is moderate, which is normal for an 85mm, and the vignetting is important but… corrected !
-Chromatic aberrations are, on the other hand, much better managed than with the old DSLR version.
+Build quality is once again worthy of the S line, and the image quality is excellent from full aperture.
+The distortion is moderate, which is normal for an 85mm, and the vignetting is important but… corrected!
+Chromatic aberrations are, on the other hand, much better managed than with the old DDSLR version.
 The AF is relatively fast and quite quiet.

 For 800€, the price is consistent with the range.
 It will work quite well with the 35mm and will form a very suitable combo for many situations.